wokas36/RWK/README.md

 We have evaluated our method using twelve datasets against 16 state-of-the-art baselines.

-The experimental results show that our method consistently outperforms all state-of-the-art methods on all benchmark datasets for both graphs settings: (1) graphs with discrete attributes; (2) graphs with continuous attributes.
+The experimental results show that our method consistently outperforms all state-of-the-art methods on all benchmark datasets for two different graph settings:
+* graphs with discrete attributes
+* graphs with continuous attributes

 We consider three settings in our experiments: